TheRealAnonymous008/quartz/content/details/narrative/plot/Story Theme.md

 # Themes
 * *Stick to one theme.
 Too many themes means you end up saying nothing.
 One theme means your audience has room for interpretation.*
+	* This does not, mean, however, that stories cannot have many themes.
+It's just that all these themes should be cohesively tied together.
 * *The theme is not the message*.
 A work can explore a theme deeply without having an explicit message and still be profound.
 The message imparts an idea into the audience.
+* [Pose a theme as a question that is answered by the characters in the story or which directly affects the protagonist](https://www.youtube.com/watch?v=JNbrMPXqHDI).
+The theme is not one word but an idea.

 * Story is an instrument by which you unite ideas and emotions--where you create epiphanies for the audiences at will through **aesthetic emotion**. *Stories combine ideas with emotion to give an immediate meaningful emotional experience*.
 	* In contrast to everyday experiences where meaning is arrived at through introspection